ceonet/WiFiSecurityLab/README.md

 ## Disclaimer

-This project is provided solely for educational purposes and authorized wireless security assessments.
-Users are responsible for complying with all applicable laws and regulations.
+This project is intended solely for educational purposes and authorized wireless security assessments.
 Only use this software on systems and networks you own or have explicit permission to evaluate.

 ---